Thelastlineofcode/Astrology-Synthesis/docs/PROJECT_PIVOT_MIGRATION_GUIDE.md

 # Navigate to project root
 cd /workspaces/Astrology-Synthesis

-# Replace "Roots Revealed" with "Mula" in all markdown files
+# Replace "Mula: The Root" with "Mula" in all markdown files
 find . -name "*.md" -not -path "./node_modules/*" -not -path "./.git/*" \
-  -exec sed -i 's/Roots Revealed/Mula: The Root/g' {} +
+  -exec sed -i 's/Mula: The Root/Mula: The Root/g' {} +

 # Replace "Healing Cosmos" with "Cosmic Midnight"
 find . -name "*.md" -not -path "./node_modules/*" \